xianlinbox/daily_practise/aws-solution-architect/storage.md

 Encryption: not encryped by default, can enable at account level.

-Local Instance Store: a phisical ephemeral device attach to EC2 instance, high io; can't resize, need manage lifecycle by user.
+Local Instance Store: a phisical ephemeral device attach to EC2 instance, high io; can't resize, need manage lifecycle by user.we should use EBS mostly. only extremely high IOPS may consider local instance store.
+EBS is maximum 256K for provisioned IOPS SSD

 we can config RAID 0 for I/O perforamance, RAID 1 for redundency.